farukaf/DynamicResource/README.md

 # DynamicResource
-Dynamic Resource Samplo for WPF
+Dynamic Resource Sample for WPF

+This just a WPF project with a sample fore reference when dealing with theme like visual changes.

+Setup on App.xaml your styles and change them on real time.